lucklab/expt-divided_attention/README.md

 ## Task
 Your task in this experiment is to **report which 2 letters appeared in single trial** via the keyboard.

-- When you see a 1 question mark, enter in one of the letters you saw.
+- When you see 1 question mark, enter in one of the letters you saw.
 - When you see 2 question marks, enter in the other letter you saw.
 - Order does not matter.

 Throughout the trial, the brightness of the colors will change.
-So, even if you have a hard time seeing the letters, just **make your best guess** as to which 2 letters were presented.
-Typically, in the beginning the letters will be hard to see, so don't worry if you have to make a guess at the start.
+Even if you have a hard time seeing the letters, **make your best guess** as to which 2 letters appeared.
+Typically, at the start the letters will be hard to see, so don't worry if you have to make a guess.